elpop/sipban/README.md

     # Log file
     [log]
     file = "/var/log/sipban.log"

+    # Invite Flood Attacks
+    [flood]
+    count=30
+    interval=10
     ```

     The file is sefl explanatory. only take in count the "timer->ban" parameter are seconds (default 86400 = 1 day).

     The "iptables->rule" option is how iptables respond to the attack, you can choose "REJECT" or "DROP"

+    The flood section will block based on the number (count) of invites received of a period of (inteval) seconds.
+In the default configuration if there are 30 SIP Invites from the same IP on the course of 30 seconds it will block the offender.

 3. The White List is on **/etc/sipban.wl**.
 This file contains the ip address you don't want to block (one ip per line).
 You can change the location modify the sipban configuration file.